FishCenSV2/fishCenSV2/README.md

 }
 ```

 This code is how steps 1) to 4) in the "How the Code Works" section work.
+The code for reading from the queue is exactly the same as the UDP stream code.
 The detector's `.predict()` doesn't actually return the detections because we must find them from the raw output of TensorRT engine.
 Furthermore, I found it more useful to make `predict()` return nothing since we must do post-processing anyways.
 The post-processing returns a vector of bounding boxes which we assign to the variable `objects`.
 Recall that we previously had this variable declared as

 ```cpp
 std::vector<Object> objects;  //Vector of bounding boxes